manoj-wgtech/deepcraft-model-zoo-for-psoc/RadarEntranceCounter/README.md

 For accurate operation of the Radar Entrance Counter Application, the radar kit must be properly positioned at the doorway.

-Place the **:contentReference[oaicite:0]{index=0} PSoC™ 6 radar kit** at the entrance of the door as shown in the image below.
+Place the **PSoC 6 Evaluation AI kit** at the entrance of the door as shown in the image below.
 The kit should be mounted **120 cm from the floor** and aligned toward the walking path to ensure reliable detection of people entering and exiting.

 <img src="./readme_assets/Kit_Placement.jpeg" alt="Radar Kit Placement at Entrance" width="500" height="1000">